-To change the direction of the X, Y or Z axes, select the end arrow head and release over an item.
+To change the direction of the X, Y or Z axes, select the bead and release over an item.
+The selected axis will point in that the end arrow head and release over an item.
 The selected axis will point in that direction.